ITIL Change Management

 Differences between Change Management and other ITSM processes

-• Problem Management looks for permanent solutions and analyzes the problems behind incidents.
+• Problem management looks for permanent solutions and analyzes the problems behind incidents.

 • Capacity management, on the other hand, must assess the impact of changes on existing capacities and identify additional capacities required.
 Additional capacity requirements must be included in the capacity plan and as such must also be treated as Requests for a Change (RfCs).